hashicorp/nomad/website/source/guides/integrations/consul-connect/index.html.md

 # Nomad Consul Connect Example

-The following section walks through an example to enable secure communication between a web application and a Redis container.
-The web application and the Redis container are managed by Nomad.
+The following section walks through an example to enable secure communication between a web dashboard and a backend counting service.
+The web dashboard and the counting service are managed by Nomad.
 Nomad additionally configures Envoy proxies to run along side these applications.
-The web application is configured to connect to Redis via localhost and Redis's default port (6379).
-The proxy is managed by Nomad, and handles mTLS communication to the Redis container.
+The dashboard is configured to connect to the counting service via localhost on port 9001.
+The proxy is managed by Nomad, and handles mTLS communication to the counting service.

 ## Prerequisites